rosflight/rosflight_firmware/docs/developer-guide/debugging.md

 Restart QtCreator

-Now, we're going to configure a new "Kit" for ARM development (this allows you to quickly switch back and forth between ARM and normal development)
+Now, we are going to configure a new "Kit" for ARM development.
+(This allows you to quickly switch back and forth between ARM and normal development.)

 ### Tell QtCreator where to find the compiler (GCC)

 * Tools -> Options -> Build & Run -> Compilers -> Add -> GCC -> C++.
-* Name the new compiler "G++ ARM" (or something)
+* Name the new compiler, e.g. "G++ ARM"
-* Point the compiler path to where you just installed your fresh GCC.
+* Point the compiler path to where you just installed your fresh GCC
   * The path for G++ `/opt/gcc-arm-none-eabi-5_4-2016q3/bin/arm-none-eabi-g++`

 Do the same for GCC (if you are going to be doing any C-only code)

 * Tools -> Options -> Build & Run -> Compilers -> Add -> GCC -> C.
-* Name the compiler (I named my compiler "GCC ARM)
+* Name the compiler, e.g. "GCC ARM"
+* Point the compiler path to where you just installed your fresh GCC
   * The path for GCC is `/opt/gcc-arm-none-eabi-5_4-2016q3/bin/arm-none-eabi-gcc`

 ![choosing_compiler](images/choosing_compiler_screenshot.png)